Does Maple Wood Darken Over Time?

 This darkening process can only stop if you live in a dark cave with an oxygen-free environment.
 So, that’s not possible.

-Even though we cannot stop the natural darkening process, we can delay it by keeping our furniture away from touching the direct sunlight.
+Even though we cannot stop the natural darkening process, we can delay it by keeping our furniture away from touching direct sunlight.

 I have experienced the darkening of maple wood furniture practically.
 I have left one of my old maple cabinets for outside more than 2 years without using it.
 These are the things that I have noticed recently,

-The whole outside of the cabinet was already darkened to deep honey color all over.
 But when I look at the inside of the cupboard and under the desk and inside drawers, they still have that bright light white color.

 This is a clear example of how maple furniture changes its color from light white to dark deep honey color due to long-term exposure to the sunlight.

-Color changes in maple wood furniture tend to be dramatic in the first few years.
 If you’re willing to use maple wood for flooring, once they are installed, probably you have nothing to do to protect them from direct sunlight.
-Especially when the area is widely opened.
+Especially when the area is widely open.

 The best protection you can get is by doing better finishing and applying a quality coat over the whole surface before it is placed.